 The E-file mandate requires businesses to file Web file their tax returns and pay electronically if they

 This covers most filers.
-You must must register with Online Services first.
+You must register with Online Services first.

 In addition, PrompTax is an electronic filing and payment program that is mandatory for certain businesses.
 If you have taxable receipts of more than $500,000 or have an annual liability for prepaid sales tax on motor fuel and diesel motor fuel exceeding $5 million, you must enroll and file there.